CosmWasm/cw-plus/packages/storage-plus/README.md

 combined.
 This allows us to store allowances as composite keys eg. `(owner, spender)` to look up the balance.

-Beyond direct lookups, we have a super power not found in Ethereum - iteration.
+Beyond direct lookups, we have a super-power not found in Ethereum - iteration.
 That's right, you can list all items in a `Map`, or only part of them.
 We can efficiently allow pagination over these items as well, starting at the point the last query ended, with low gas costs.